changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 I will not cover all the details.
 This is a tutorial on doing.
 It's not a class.

-My hope is that the examples will mirrors some of the most common workflows that can be automated away in an analyst's life.
+My hope is that the examples will mirror some of the most common workflows that can be automated away in an analyst's life.
 So by going through this tutorial, you can build a habit of recognizing repetitive tasks and writing a Python scripts to automate them away.
 The details can wait.

 ### Why Python?
 What about R?

 Here are my two cents: R is great for statistical programming, but Python is a general programming language and one that is much better at manipulating text than R.

 I like R a lot.
 In fact, I still think modern R is a much better tool for the "crunching numbers" part of data analysis than Python.
-In this course, however, I will focus on the strength of Python—being able to manipulate text and file system easily means you can write a lot of _readable_ code and automate tasks that makes life easier.
+In this tutorial, however, I will focus on the strength of Python—being able to manipulate text and file system easily means you can write a lot of _readable_ code and automate tasks that makes life easier.

 Let's take a look at the history of Python, [in Guido's own words](http://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html)